 Therefore, blended learning not only facilitates student engagement, through directing them towards self-study and research, but also allows students to access material at a time, and in a way, most suitable to their learning and needs.

-You can find out more about blended learning by visiting the SALT – Blended Learning site.
+Find out more about blended learning by visiting the SALT – Blended Learning site.
 The University also carried out a pilot project to implement the approach across the University, and resources relating to this project can be found here.
 Additionally, Advance HE provide an outline of Blended Learning on their website.

 ‘Flipped learning is a pedagogical approach in which the conventional notion of classroom-based learning is inverted, so that students are introduced to the learning material before class, with classroom time then being used to deepen understanding through discussion with peers and problem-solving activities facilitated by teachers’.